dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR03.md

 Part II AutoLISP: Productivity through Programming

-0201——Chapter 11: Quick Start for New AutoLISP Programmers

-0202——Chapter 12: Understanding AutoLISP

-0203——Chapter 13: Calculating and Working with Values

-0204——Chapter 14: Working with Lists

-0205——Chapter 15: Requesting Input and Using Conditional and Looping Expressions

-0206——Chapter 16: Creating and Modifying Graphical Objects

-0207——Chapter 17: Creating and Modifying Nongraphical Objects

 0208——Chapter 18: Working with the Operating System and External Files

 0209——Chapter 19: Catching and Handling Errors